oking02/surfe-challenge/README.md

 # surfe-challenge

+## Run Instructions

+There is a makefile to provide a number of handy commands

+### Configuration

+The service uses a few envar to configure how it runs:

+There are default that will work out the gate.

+- `HTTP_PORT` - port to use with the http server
+- `STORAGE_DRIVER` - what type of storage will be used
+- `USER_DATA_LOCATION` - location of users.json file to be loaded on bootstrap
+- `ACTION_DATA_LOCATION` - location of actions.json file to be loaded on bootstrap

+### Run

+Go 1.24 is required

+`make run` - starts the application

+### Development

+To install tooling run: e.g. linter

+`make setup` - installs tools into separate go mod file

 ## Client ID
 This appears in all the interfaces and controller.
-Whilst in its current for it will always be "".
+Whilst currently it will always be "".
 The idea is for this to model the service supporting multiple client with a single datasource.

 Assumption would be that its added by an API gateway type of process